Pairing correlations across the superfluid phase transition in the unitary Fermi gas

 Here $E(N_{\uparrow},N_{\downarrow})$ is the thermal energy for a system with $N_{\uparrow}$ spin-up particles and $N_{\downarrow}$ spin-down particles.
-In the calculation of ({\ref{gap}), we have used the particle-number reprojection method of Refs.~\cite{Alhassid1999} and \cite{Gilbreth2013}.
+In calculating ({\ref{gap}), we used a particle-number reprojection method~\cite{Alhassid1999,Gilbreth2013}.
+This gap does not require a numerical analytic continuation and provides direct information on pairing correlations.
+At zero temperature, the energy-staggering pairing gap of the UFG was first studied using quantum Monte Carlo in Ref.~\cite{Carlson2003}.

 The pseudogap scenario suggests that pairing correlations appear below a temperature scale $T^{*} > T_{c}$.
-Such correlations can have various signatures, including a depression in the single-particle density of states, a gap in the single-particle excitation spectrum, and a suppression of the spin susceptibility (the latter being referred to as a ``spin-gap'')~\cite{Mueller2017}.
+Such correlations can have various signatures, including a depression in the single-particle density of states, a gap in the single-particle excitation spectrum, and a suppression of the spin susceptibility referred to as ``spin-gap''~\cite{Mueller2017}.
 If pair formation is energetically favorable, the energy-staggering gap $\Delta_E$ should be nonzero.
-However, this is not evident in our results, shown in Fig.~\ref{fig:ODLRO}(b), where $\Delta_E$ approaches zero near the experimental value of $T_c$ as well as near the temperature of the peak in our heat capacity curve.
+However, as shown in Fig.~\ref{fig:ODLRO}(b), $\Delta_E$, which is largely converged on the $13^3$ lattice near $T_c$, vanishes above $T_c \simeq 0.130(15)T_{F}$ and does not exhibit a pseudogap signature.

-A pairing gap has also been computed using AFMC by fitting the spectral function to a BCS-like dispersion relation, where a gap of $\simeq 0.35\textrm{-}0.5 \varepsilon_F$ was reported at $T/T_F = 0.15$~\cite{Magierski2009,Magierski2011}.
-Those calculations are shown in Fig.~\ref{fig:ODLRO}(b).
-It is unclear whether the gap computed from the spectral function and the gap computed from the energy staggering should agree for the UFG; it would therefore be interesting to perform calculations using both definitions within the same framework.
+A pairing gap of $\simeq 0.35 \,\textrm{--} \, 0.5 \,\varepsilon_F$ was reported at $T/T_F = 0.15$~\cite{Magierski2009,Magierski2011} (which is the estimated critical temperature of Ref.~\cite{Bulgac2008}) by fitting the AFMC spectral function to a BCS-like dispersion.
+Those calculations are shown by the open squares in Fig.~\ref{fig:ODLRO}(b).
+It is unclear whether the gap computed from the spectral function and the gap computed from the energy staggering should agree for the UFG; it would be interesting to perform calculations of these quantities within the same framework.

-(v) Static spin susceptibility: In the presence of pairing correlations, spin-flip excitations require the breaking of pairs, causing a suppression of the spin susceptibility~\cite{Trivedi1995, Ohashi2012, Huscroft2001}.
-The uniform static spin susceptibility is given by
+(iii) Spin susceptibility: In the presence of pairing correlations, spin-flip excitations require the breaking of pairs, causing a suppression of the spin susceptibility~\cite{Trivedi1995, Kashimura2012, Huscroft2001}.
+The spin susceptibility $\chi_s$ is given by